kandoo/beehive/README.md

-In addition to the `rcv` function that basically processes the message, a message handler has a `map` function that maps the incoming message to keys in application dictionaries, or as we call it the _mapped cells_ of the incoming message.
+In addition to the `rcv` function that basically processes the message, a message handler has a `map` function that maps the incoming message to keys in application dictionaries, or as we call it, to the _mapped cells_ of the incoming message.

 When a message enters a hive, we first pass that message to the `map` function of the registered message handlers.
-Then, we relay the message to hive that has all the keys in the mapped cell and that hive in return calls the `rcv` function of that message handler.
+Then, we relay the message to the hive that has all the keys in the mapped cell and that hive in return calls the `rcv` function of that message handler.
+If there is no such hive, we elect one and relay the message.

 Internally, each hive has a set of go-routines called _bees_.
 Each bee exclusively owns a set of cells.
-These cells are the cells that must be collocated to preserve application's consistency.
+These cells are the cells that must be collocated to preserve state consistency.
 Cells are locked by bees using the internal distributed consensus mechanism.
-Bees are persistent and fault-tolerant.
+Bees can be persistent and fault-tolerant.
 When a hive crashes, we reload all the bees.
 And when a bee fails, we hand its cells and workload to other bees in the cluster.
 Moreover, for replicated applications the main bee will form a colony of bees (itself and some other bees on other hives) and will consistently replicate its cells.